magic-sph/magic/doc/sphinx/install.rst

 Preparing a production run
 ==========================

-After building the executable, use one of the namelists provided in th ``$MAGIC_HOME/samples`` directory (called ``input.nml``), adapt it to your physical problem (see :ref:`here <secNamelists>` for the possible options) and run **MagIC** as follows:
+After building the executable, use one of the namelists provided in the ``$MAGIC_HOME/samples`` directory (called ``input.nml``), adapt it to your physical problem (see :ref:`here <secNamelists>` for an exhaustive description of the possible options) and run **MagIC** as follows:

 * Running a serial version of the code (``USE_MPI=no`` and ``OPENMP=no``):